Lean Thinking: Inventory Management for Industrial Distributors

 Promote and protect the flow of product and information!

-Most people and organizations intuitively grasp the concept of promoting the flow of product and information.
+Most industrial distributors intuitively grasp the concept of promoting the flow of product and information.
 Early industrialists like Henry Ford surely did (the assembly line concept is a good example) and he built his business model around it.
 It only became more difficult as product proliferation occurred.
 For example, when Henry had to begin making Model T’s with various options and in colors other than black, it became more difficult to foster flow using conventional methods.

 Let’s Face It